Best Team Building Experiences in New Orleans

 Ideal group size: 10–40

 Old streets, strange clues, and plenty of curveballs.
 This walking hunt gets teams moving, thinking, and navigating the Quarter together in a race against the clock.
-It’s fast, fun, and always unpredictable.
+Let's Roam offers app-based hunts, or work with local guides for custom challenges tied to your company culture or retreat themes.
+The French Quarter's compact layout keeps everyone close.

-Best for: Active teams or hybrid groups meeting IRL
+Best for: Active teams, hybrid groups meeting IRL, new hire cohorts

 Ideal group size: 8–100